bitrise-io/bitrise-plugins-io/README.md

 - check and update the generated CHANGELOG.md
 - test the generated binaries in _bin/ directory
 - push these changes to the master branch
-- once `deploy` workflow finishes on bitrise.io create a github release with the generate binaries
+- once `deploy` workflow finishes on bitrise.io create a github release with the generated binaries